ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 2. Create a New Project on GitHub.
 This is the same as "Create Repository" on GitHub, it just depends on which page you are on--both do the same thing.

-    !!! warning "Core's NDA"
-        During Core's closed alpha, you must set the project to **Private** to maintain the Non-Disclosure Agreement.

 3. Change any settings you might want; if you're starting from scratch you'll want to check the **"Initialize this repository with a README"** button.

     Click "Create Repository" to finalize project creation.